Genopop/geneakit/README.md

 ## Documentation

 The [GENLIB reference manual](https://cran.r-project.org/web/packages/GENLIB/GENLIB.pdf) and this README file are sufficient to learn how to use the GENEO toolkit.
+In addition, documentation is available for all functions through the `help()` function, e.g. `help(gen.phi)`.

 ## Aims